 - Step #3– See if the gold item floats or not.

-Real gold is a heavy metal and will not float under any circumstance.
+Real gold is a heavy metal and won’t float under any circumstance.

 Gently drop your gold item into the water.
-You’re looking to see whether the item will float or drop dead to the bottom of the container.
+You’re looking to see whether the item floats or drops dead to the bottom of the container.

-Gold float test can also tell you if your gold is real or fake based on whether it tarnishes or not.
+Gold float test can also tell you whether your gold is real or fake based on whether it tarnishes or not.

 Note: don’t do the gold float test with an item that has sentimental value to you (given the risk of permanent tarnishing).